moorepants/eme185/content/pages/instructor-guide.rst

 We will use a Google Drive for collaborative grading and sharing information among the instructors.
-This should not be shared outside of the instructors as it will have FERPA protected information. **You must be extremely careful that you do not share any document in this drive with any student.**
+This should not be shared outside of the instructors as it will have FERPA protected information. **You must be extremely careful that you do not share any document in this drive directory with any student.**

 There will be two Google Drive folders.
 One private to instructors and one meant for sharing with students and general public.
 Both folders will have only